omeka/classic-enduser/docs/Plugins/ExhibitBuilder.md

 ### Organizing Pages

-An exhibit in Omeka can have multiple pages.
+An exhibit in Omeka Classic can have multiple pages.
 You can reorder these pages by dragging and dropping, and you can use drag and drop to set up an exhibit page hierarchy.
 Note that these hierarchies cannot be more than three levels deep.

 You can also delete pages from the Exhibit Metadata page through a two-step process.
 First, click the large black X on the display bar of the page you wish to delete.
 Once you click the X, the bar will turn red (see the bar for the page Edward in the image below).
 Clicking the arrow will undo the delete action.
 To confirm deleting a page, you must click the Save Changes button.
 Once pages have been deleted, they cannot be restored.